AI-generated

 Precedents Cited

 • People v.
-Cañaveras — Cited for the definition and elements of treachery as a qualifying circumstance.
+Javier Cañaveras, G.R.
+No. 193839, November 27, 2013 — Cited for the definition and elements of treachery as a qualifying circumstance.

 Provisions

-• Article 249, Revised Penal Code — Defines the crime of Homicide and prescribes the penalty of reclusion temporal.
+• Revised Penal Code, Article 249 — Defines Homicide and prescribes the penalty of reclusion temporal; applied by the SC in determining the penalty for the modified conviction.

-• Article 27, Revised Penal Code — Defines the durations of the penalties of reclusion temporal and prision mayor for purposes of determining the indeterminate sentence.
+• Revised Penal Code, Article 27 — Defines the duration of prision mayor and reclusion temporal for purposes of applying the Indeterminate Sentence Law.